What's Inside The Elite Lawn Care Program?

 Visit 3: Late Spring Fertilization

+By late spring, the lawn is established and growing actively.
+Bermuda gets a higher nitrogen rate to support summer green-up.
+Cool-season grasses get a moderate rate — too much nitrogen on fescue heading into summer heat invites disease.
 Spot weed treatments handle anything that escaped the spring herbicide.
 We also start watching for early-season disease pressure (brown patch, dollar spot) and apply preventative fungicide on properties with disease history.

 Visit 4: Early Summer Maintenance

 The summer maintenance visit balances fertility with grass-type tolerance.
 We slow the nitrogen rate to avoid pushing fescue into disease territory while keeping Bermuda fed.
 Iron applications can boost color without driving excessive top growth.
+Fungicide is more aggressive on this visit if conditions favor disease.
+Insect monitoring also begins — chinch bugs and certain other pests start showing up in early summer.

 Visit 5: Mid-Summer Spot Work